 KDF has a reserve policy to provide clarity in the Foundation's management of its reserves.
 The policy applies to that part of the Foundation's income funds that are freely available for its operating purposes.
 It excludes endowment funds, restricted funds and designated funds.

-As at 31 March 2016, assuming KDF receives no income from the government, patients and donors, the accumulated surplus would enable KDF to sustain the cost base of the FY2015/16 for 2.8 years.
-As dialysis treatment for end stage renal diseases and research is a long term commitment, it is the intention of the Board of Directors to ensure that the level of reserves is adequate to support KDF's programmes for its needy patients during their lifetime and fulfill its commitment to research.
+As at 31 March 2017, assuming KDF receives no income from the government, patients and donors, the accumulated surplus would enable KDF to sustain the cost base of the FY16/17 for 3.6 years.
+As dialysis treatment for end stage renal diseases and research is a long term commitment, it is the intention of the Board of Directors to ensure that the level of reserves is adequate to support KDF's programmes for its needy patients during their lifetime and fulfil its commitment to research.

 CONFLICT OF INTEREST